Rio opens Games for ‘superhumans’

 When the Brazilian team came out in flower-patterned jackets, led by a storming contingent of athletes in wheelchairs, the legendary football stadium roared in delirium.

-However, controversy hung over the no show by International Olympic Committee President Thomas Bach — the first absence of an IOC chief since the 1984 Summer Games.
+However, controversy hung over the now show by International Olympic Committee President Thomas Bach — the first absence of an IOC chief since the 1984 Summer Games.

 Bach is due at a mourning ceremony in Berlin for the late West German president Walter Scheel.